pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 #### State Variables

 Attribute values in `$evm.root` or `$evm.object` in a state machine are not saved if any state triggers a retry.
-State variables can however be used to store values between state machine retries, and these can be written and read from both Ansible playbook and Ruby methods.
+In this scenario state variables should be used to store values between state machine retries, and these can be written and read from both Ansible playbook and Ruby methods.

 This can be illustrated with the following two state machine methods.
 The first (Ruby) method writes a simple state variable containing the current time, as follows: